Reporting Abuse to Internet Platforms

 Content that makes threats of serious physical harm against a specific individual or defined group of individuals will be removed.

-Harassment and Cyberbullying
+Harassment and cyberbullying

 Harassment may include:

-- Abusive videos, comments, messages
+- abusive videos, comments, messages

-- Revealing someone’s personal information
+- revealing someone’s personal information

-- Maliciously recording someone without their consent
+- maliciously recording someone without their consent

-- Deliberately posting content in order to humiliate someone
+- deliberately posting content in order to humiliate someone

 Points to note:

 YouTube’s reporting feature uses 'strikes' to determine whether to take down reported content that is flagged for violating their ‘community guidelines’.
-The more people who flag the content, the more convinced YouTube will be to take down the content.
+The more people flag the content, the more convinced YouTube will be to take down the content.

-Youtube notifies the user about every 'strike', and the user can appeal the strike in their channel settings.
+YouTube notifies the user about every 'strike', and the user can appeal the strike in their channel settings.

 - There have been reports of glitches in YouTube’s processes for comment moderation, with comments sometimes managing to slip through even though they are unapproved.

-- For reporting legal issues, Youtube provides separate Webforms.
+- For reporting legal issues, YouTube provides separate webforms.

 - If you are filing a legal complaint with YouTube, you will need to provide contact information that allows both YouTube and the person who uploaded the video to contact you.